Automated Code Editing with Search-Generate-Modify: Results and Analysis

 \subsubsection{Motivation}

 The success of the search and modification steps depends on different design choices.
-In particular, we investigate: \begin{enumerate} \item During search, which input modalities (edit location, context, and user intent) and their combinations matter for a successful patch generation. \item How LevT outperforms a vanilla Transformer-based model for patch modification. \end{enumerate}
+In particular, we investigate: \begin{enumerate} \item During Search, what is the best method to locate the most similar patch? \item During search, which input modalities (edit location, context, and user intent) and their combinations matter for a successful patch generation? \item How LevT outperform a vanilla Transformer-based model for patch modification? \end{enumerate}